AnthonySteele/AFSCheckout/README.md

 ## Notes

 Assumptions have to be made around how the acquiring bank integration works.
-The spec is quite vague, even open-ended on this point.
-It looks as if this is to be stubbed in the Payment gateway: "We will be building the payment gateway _only_". but there is also: "Build a simulator to mock the responses from the bank"
+It looks as if this is to be stubbed in the Payment gateway: "We will be building the payment gateway _only_".

-Not clear what "This component should be able to be switched out for a real bank once we move into production" means.
-Does it imply an out-of process mock?

-Payment gateway is "Responsible for validating requests, storing card information and forwarding payment requests and accepting payment responses to and from the acquiring bank."

 ## Running